runrog/rs-vue-filtering/README.md

 ```

 As you'll notice in both examples, the keys we _want_ to filter for match each other.
 They aren't limited, if you wanted to filter for the title, you can also add that to the config.

+The ```allowMultiple``` setting in the config is in reference to the card data.
+For example, with resources, the "type" data only gives 1 value where are as the "product" value can give multiple.

 ## Routes